esavv/wavescore/README.md

    **For Monorepo Setup:**

-   Since we're building this as part of a larger wavescore project, configure Vercel to deploy only the web subdirectory:
+   In the current project structure the web app is just one component, so configure Vercel to deploy only the web subdirectory:

    - During Vercel setup, set **Root Directory** to `web/`
    - Set **Build Command** to `npm run build`